wali-reheman/wali-reheman.github.io/_posts/2025-02-23-Teaching_Conduct_I_Lab.md

 </style>

 <div class="post-content">
   <p>This course is a lab supplement to the <strong>SPA 612: Conduct of Inquiry I</strong>.
-This lab is an introduction to R programming, focusing on data wrangling and visualization.
+This lab is an introduction to R and Stata programming, focusing on data wrangling, visualization, basic regression and result output.
 The course aims to equip students with essential skills to manipulate, analyze, and visualize data using R and Stata.</p>

   <h2>Syllabus</h2>
   <div class="resource-section">